These super simple investigations are great for demonstrating the surface tension of water.

 A hole appears in the centre as the pepper moves outwards.
 This is your surface tension hole!

-If you want to repeat the demonstration, you’ll need to wash out the bowl thoroughly to remove any traces of the dish soap ( washing up liquid ), or the effect won’t be as dramatic.
+If you want to repeat the demonstration, you’ll need to wash out the bowl thoroughly to remove any traces of the dish soap (washing-up liquid ), or the effect will be less dramatic.

 Why does this happen?